sean-yeoh/simple_spark/README.md

 ### Why?

-The official gem is somewhat lacking in functionality, though with the demise of Mandrill it seems SparkPost may have decided to restart development on it.
+The official gem was somewhat lacking in functionality, though with the demise of Mandrill it seems SparkPost has decided to restart development on it.

 But, not being in a mood to wait, and as we would have to write wrappers around all the functions we would need anyway, it seemed much easier to write the wrapper as a gem and allow others to use it too.

-The official gem currently only supports the send_message (create) method of /transmissions and it does it with a limited argument set.
-As it uses method parameters for each of the arguments it supports, it is not possible to use all the functionality the SparkPost API has.
-This gem will allow passing the parameters as hashes, allowing you to directly copy an API example into code and take full advantage of all the API functions.
+Development on the offical gem steams ahead, but I still prefer the more 'ruby-like' nature of this approach and the lack of such tight depenedency on the Sparkpost API

 ### Status